Eat Safe Logan

 - Recognition and rewards for food businesses that comply with food safety laws and employ good management practices within their businesses.

-- Higher performing businesses will receive fewer audits, allowing Council Environmental Health Officers to spend more time working with poor performers.
+- Higher performing businesses receive fewer audits, allowing Council Environmental Health Officers to spend more time working with poor performers.

 - The display of a score provides free marketing opportunities for a business, including a free listing on the Logan City Council website.